 - Flank steak

-- Oil (for finishing the steak)
+- Oil (for searing the steak)

-Optional (as shown in the image):
+Optional, to finish (as shown in the image):

 - (Black lava) salt